 Facebook is more than just a gallery of cats and dogs.
 It is a dumping place for users who can post anything that catches their fancy, without the necessity to read what they post.
 It resembles the irresponsible pedestrian who throws his chocolate paper wrapper on the pavement, and walks away as if nothing had happened.
 That’s precisely how I feel about most of the threads that I read.
 To be honest, I have now become immune to misplaced reactions on the internet.
 I have accepted social media for what it really is – an infinite space of emptiness.
 The highest emotional state that you can reach is one of anonymity that you perceive as power, when your post or comment has received 1000 likes and even more shares.
 The lowest point you can reach is an abrupt passage from virtual reality to the real world, outside of your computer, in under a second.

-But I must give credit where credit is due.
-My cynical frustration concerning a social tool that is being misused, does not really apply to the Facebook groups whose members are fighting the woes of Brexit.
-These groups are remarkable by the engagement of most of their members, and the way they seem to read and share what is posted.
+My cynical frustration concerning a social tool that is being misused, did not really apply to the Facebook groups whose members are fighting the woes of Brexit.
+I thought that these groups were remarkable by the engagement of most of their members, and the way they seemed to read and share what is posted.
 It probably reflects the potential seriousness of the situation.
+At least I thought it did, until a few days ago when, under siege from all sides of the emptiness of cyberspace, I had to escape from three groups I was in.
+Even in virtuality you can get pushed and trampled on. forcing you to look for the nearest escape route marked, “Leave.”

 As far as my lost Facebook “blocker” is concerned, we weren’t even Facebook friends and, in the end, there are no hard feelings, of course.
 How can there be, when the space between us was so virtual.
 If I analyse my feelings, I suppose that my ego has taken a bit of a knock, for a few seconds.
 Not because I was blocked, but because I wanted to block him before he could block me.